zzxhelloworld/conf/README.md

 >3.
 JDK & JDBC
 >> Our codes were programmed using JAVA.
 As a consequence, you need specify a JDK with version 8 or later.
 At the moment, we use JDBC(version 8.0.26) as a connector to access MySQL databases.
 # How to use
-Our experiments consist of 6 sub-experiments, as fowwlows:
+Our experiments consist of 6 sub-experiments, as follows:
 > 1. main experiment
 > 2. synthetic experiment with Armstrong relation
 > 3. real-world experiment to show performance of keys